izzetbiophysicist/mol_data_prep/README.md

 - Easy introduction of synthetic datapoints through SMOTE (SMOGN soon to be added)

 # Usage
-In the "example" folder you can find a step by step example of a standard procedure
+In the "example" folder you can find a step by step example of a standard procedure for a classification problem

 # Citation